Local Operator Entanglement in Spin Chains: BOMI and TOMI in a spin chain

 \subsection{Chaotic chain}

 Consider the chaotic phase of (\ref{eq:H_CC}).
 The late-time evolution of the BOMI and TOMI of the local operators is independent of operators and boundary conditions, and is approximately equal to that of the BOMI and TOMI of the unitary operator.
-This is because the strong scrambling dynamics makes the state structureless.
-We have already seen in Figure \ref{fig:CC_FO} that the late-time value of the TOMI with size $l$ is approximately equal to that with size $L-l$.
-The Page curve, a function of the sizes of in- and output (original and scattered) subsystems, effectively describes the late-time value of TOMI and BOMI.
+This suggests that while the entanglement structure of the state may depend on the local operators and boundary conditions for the intermediate time region, the entanglement structure of the late time state may not.
+In other words, the strong scrambling effect of the dynamics washes out the information about the local operators and boundary conditions, so that $\ket{\sigma_{\alpha^{(i)}=x,y,z}}$ with the various boundary conditions flows to the typical state, the state which is independent of the entanglement structure of the initial state.
+To confirm this suggestion, we will compare the late time behavior of BOMI and TOMI in the chaotic chain to that following the Page curve.
+The entanglement entropy for a typical state is expected to follow the Page curve.
+In this case, the Page curve is a function of the sizes of input and output (original and scattered) subsystems.